Pure Strategies in Imperfect Information Stochastic Games: Positive Winning in Reachability Games

+Hence, by considering the special case of $\trans_0$, any result we obtain later will also hold if we drop the $\trans$-compatibility constraint. \end{remark} }

-In Section~\ref{sec:as} and for the proof of Theorem~\ref{theo:posTcom}, we work with automata that compute the knowledge of \Eve along a play, as explained below. {For an initial knowledge set $K_0 \subseteq S$ of pairwise $\requiv_\Ei$-equivalent states,} the knowledge (also known as belief) $\knowledge{K_0}{\Ei}(\lambda)$ of \Eve after a partial play $\lambda$ starting in a state of $K_{0}$, intuitively corresponds to the set of possible states that can have been reached in a play $\requiv_\Ei$-equivalent to $\play$.
+In Section~\ref{sec:as} and for the proof of Theorem~\ref{theo:posTcom}, we work with automata that compute the belief of \Eve along a play, as explained below. {For an initial belief set $B_0 \subseteq S$ of pairwise $\requiv_\Ei$-equivalent states,} the belief (also known as knowledge) $\belief{B_0}{\Ei}(\lambda)$ of \Eve after a partial play $\lambda$ starting in a state of $B_{0}$, intuitively corresponds to the set of possible states that can have been reached in a play $\requiv_\Ei$-equivalent to $\play$.

-Formally, the value of $\knowledge{K_0}{\Ei}(\lambda)$ can be inductively defined as follows: $\knowledge{K_0}{\Ei}(s_0)=K_0$ and $\knowledge{K_0}{\Ei}(\lambda \cdot(\action_\Ei,\action_\Ai)\cdot s)= \updateK{\Ei}(\knowledge{K_0}{\Ei}(\lambda),\action_\Ei,[s]_{\requiv_\Ei})$ where the function $\updateK{\Ei}:2^\states\times\actions_\Ei\times [\states]_{/_{\requiv_\Ei}}\rightarrow 2^{{\states}}$ is defined by:
+Formally, the value of $\belief{B_0}{\Ei}(\lambda)$ can be inductively defined as follows: $\belief{B_0}{\Ei}(s_0)=B_0$ and $\belief{B_0}{\Ei}(\lambda \cdot(\action_\Ei,\action_\Ai)\cdot s)= \updateB{\Ei}(\belief{B_0}{\Ei}(\lambda),\action_\Ei,[s]_{\requiv_\Ei})$ where the function $\updateB{\Ei}:2^\states\times\actions_\Ei\times [\states]_{/_{\requiv_\Ei}}\rightarrow 2^{{\states}}$ is defined by: